 Kernel shed again this month!
 He has grown about 14 inches since we first got him in the fall.
 He is now 22 inches long and eats three mice each week.
 Our students enjoy petting him and watching him grow.

-For our Valentine’s Day Party, we enjoyed cooking together.
+For our Valentine’s Day Party, we enjoyed cooking together we even got the best utensils for it from the Ivy and Wilde homeware store online.
 We made rolled out dough, spread on sauce, sprinkled cheese, and added toppings before baking our heart-shaped pizzas.
 We prepared our fruit by washing and chopping grapes and strawberries for everyone to share.
 The most exciting part for everyone was making Rice Krispy treats.
 We melted our marshmallows and butter on the stove then mixed it together with our Rice Krispies cereal.
 The students enjoyed pressing it into the pan.
 After cooking together, some students washed dishes while others set the places at our tables.
 Sharing these chores helps students become responsible and caring of our environment and each other.

 After our lunch together, we played games.
 We did a cupid’s arrow contest blowing q-tips out of a straw into a bowl.
 The team that got the most q-tips in the bowl in one minute was the winner!
 We also played a math facts “sumo wrestling” game.
 Two students stood on either side of a rug, back to back.
 Math facts were read to the students and the first to answer correctly took a step back.
 Once students were heel to heel, they used their bodies to move each other off the mat.
 Everyone thought this was a blast!
 After our games, the students went to gym.
 When they returned, we opened our valentines and shared treats with each other.